-If you still cannot reset your password or if you cannot remember the security question answers, please contact the Coordinator of Dual Enrollment.
+If you are still having challenges, please contact the Coordinator of Dual Enrollment.

 2.1.14 Generating and Checking Class Roster

 Faculty are responsible for producing their own class roster information from the College's Student Information System.
 If there is an error, the instructor should contact WCC's Coordinator of Dual Enrollment and the high school's guidance counselor immediately.
 The instructor should check the roster to ensure that corrections have been made.